brentp/nim-lapper/README.md

 To use this, it's simply required that your type have a `start(m) int` and `stop(m) int` method to satisfy the [concept](https://nim-lang.org/docs/manual.html#generics-concepts) used by `Lapper`

+You can install this with `nimble install lapper`.

 ## Example

 ```nim